nbsoft/nbsoft-maven-parent/README.md

 ## Contributing

-Thank you for considering contributing to NB Soft - Maven Parent!
+Thank you for considering contributing to this project!
 Please read the [contributing] guide first.

 ## License